DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 Dreams use a collection of symbols which together form crucial new thoughts and feelings.
 Take the following dream.

 THE DREAM - I am on a very old and slow bus going uphill.
-The hill is so steep then I have no confidence in it's ability to make the hill.
+The hill is so steep that I have no confidence in it's ability to make the hill.
 I feel it will come crashing down.

 The symbols interact together to form a crucial new thought.
-The symbols have the following meaning when translated into the dreamers real life circumstances.
+The symbols have the following meaning when translated into the dreamer's real life circumstances.

-Together these two symbols join together to form the new thought that was in the dreamers mind which was "I am doing things I lack the confidence to do.
+Together these two symbols join together to form the new thought that was in the dreamer's mind which was "I am doing things I lack the confidence to do.
 I fear I will come crashing down to reality".

 It is vital to see how dreams interact with the symbols.
 Take the following dream which also deals with hills.

-THE DREAM : I am going uphill and confidently speed up without any difficulty.
+THE DREAM: I am going uphill and confidently speed up without any difficulty.

+In this case the dreamer was on a high.
+He felt confident and able to perform any task.
+The speed with which he went up the hill represented his ability to handle difficult tasks.
 Most dreams deal with the formation of thoughts.
 Some dreams will deal with emotional feelings.
 The intuition also deals with the formation of emotions so dreams will also deal with the new feelings as they form.
 Take the following dream.

 THE DREAM - I am with someone who is threatening me.
 This tough looking man has a knife and looks vicious.
 But luckily this policeman is there to arrest him immediately.
 Even though he has been arrested he is still in front of me and still appears very threatening.
 Later, I am on the south beach at Scarborough.
 Then suddenly I see this huge tidal wave.
 It's mountainous.
 I start running up the hill to escape the waves.
 I run as fast as I can.
 The waves come up the hill but they are much smaller than I expected them to be.
 Later, I am on the beach at Cayton (a remote beach up the coast), and another tidal wave is building up.
 This one I cannot escape as it hits too quickly and I am trapped against the cliffs.
 I try to save my life as best I can.